omgnetwork/research/plasma/plasma-mvp/specifications/morevp.md

 One way to partially mitigate this attack is for each user who piggybacks to cover some portion of `exit bond`.
 This cuts the per-person value of `exit bond` proportionally to the number of users who have piggybacked.
+Note that this is a stronger mitigation the more users are piggybacking on the exit and would not have any impact if only a single user starts the exit/piggybacks.

 ###### Small Exit Bond